L3cr0f/pma_course/Labs/Lab_01.md

 **Questions**

-1. Upload the Lab01-02.exe file to http://www.VirusTotal.com/.
-Does it match any existing antivirus definitions?
+**1. Upload the Lab01-02.exe file to http://www.VirusTotal.com/.
+Does it match any existing antivirus definitions?**

 First of all, I checked the SHA256 hashes of both files in VirusTotal before submit them.
 These are: